barsoom/content_translator/README.md

 - [ ] Screenshots of WTI in readme, diff handling, etc
 - [ ] Show app status on internal dashboard
 - [ ] Open source generic parts of the ruby client
+- [ ] Don't push anything to WTI that hasn't changed (but if this app does not keep any state that could be hard, could leave that up to the client app)

 ## Development